-As mentioned previously, the fruit that potato plants produce is poisonous, and it should not be eaten for any reason.
+As mentioned previously, the fruit that potatoes produce is poisonous, and it should not be eaten for any reason.

 Although we happily eat fruit produced by other plants (in most cases), potato fruit is not produced for our enjoyment—it simply houses the seeds necessary for the growth of new plants—it’s how they multiply themselves!

-So even though we cannot eat the fruit produced by potato plants, it serves the crucial function of housing seeds that can be used to grow more potato plants in the future.
+So even though we cannot eat the fruit produced by potatoes, it serves the crucial function of housing seeds that can be used to grow more plants in the future.
 But wait—don’t we plant potatoes from seed potatoes and not the seeds that come from the fruit?